Murder of Ori Ansbacher: Trial

 Irfaiya, who was deemed fit to stand trial, pleaded guilty at the Jerusalem District Court to charges of first-degree murder with a terror motivation, rape and illegal entry into Israel.

 Reactions

 The murder and its gruesome details caused fury among the Israeli public.
-Rumors circulating that Ori was decapitated by the murderer caused the Israeli police to release an official statement denying such claims.
+Rumors circulated that Ori was decapitated by the murderer.

 The murder drove the Israeli government to act on the issue of imprisoned Palestinian terrorists receiving monthly stipends from the Palestinian Authority.
 On February 17, 2019, the Israeli security cabinet decided to enforce earlier legislation intended to deduct from money delivered by Israel to the Palestinian Authority the amount the Palestinian Authority pays to imprisoned terrorists, sparking outrage among Palestinian officials.
 Two of Irafaiya's family homes were later demolished by security forces.

+Militant Palestinian groups, including Hamas and Islamic Jihad, refrained from taking credit for the murder as it was revealed that Ansbacher had been raped.
+Irfaiya received no legal representation from Palestinian Prisoners Club or other supporting groups.
+A senior Fatah official imprisoned in Israel condemned the murder, expressing condolences to Ansbacher's family and asserting that there was nothing nationalist about Irfaiya's actions.
+He deemed the incident "an embarrassment to the Palestinian people" and stated that any attempt to place Irfaiya among Fatah prisoners would be resisted.
+Fatah had requested the Palestinian Authority not to provide Irfaiya with a monthly stipend or fund his defense.

 The Jewish community in Gush Etzion planted dozens of trees in Ori's memory, which were later destroyed by Palestinian vandals.